iamakid/KidInputAccessoryView/README.md

 2. Let the bottom of inputAccessoryView would expand until the safearea zone to the device's bottom
 3. When keyboard is triggered, the height of inputAccessoryView wouldn't include the safearea height

+## Implement

+Adding a inputAccessoryView with UITextField MUST implement 3 things in __UIViewController__
+1. override var inputAccessoryView: UIView? , return the custom view (my naming is `inputContainer`)
+2. override var canBecomeFirstResponder: Bool, return true
+3. `inputContainer` MUST NOT be added as a subview in viewController

 ## Help Needed